akhealth/EIS-Modernization/pws/search.md

 Manager.
 Refer to Attachment 2, for Government Roles and Responsibilities.

-#### 5.2 Impact Reports
+#### 5.2 Impact Reports (THIS WILL BE REVISED WITH ALASKA-SPECIFICS)

-The contractor shall be responsible for providing notification to the COR, 18F Product Manager, and Product Owner when activities or issues outside of the contractor’s control, which directly impact the contractor’s performance.
+The contractor shall be responsible for providing notification to the Alaska Product Manager and Contracting Officer when activities or issues outside of the contractor’s control, which directly impact the contractor’s performance.
 This notification shall be provided in writing or via email within 24 hours of the anticipated or known